niko-bikchen/Warehouse-management-program/README.md

 # Warehouse-management-program
-This is warehouse management program which can read information about goods and groups of goods from files, edit it and than save modified data to files.
+This is a warehouse management program which can read information about goods and groups of goods from files, edit it and than save modified data to files.
 ## Implemented functions:
 1. Graphical user interface